 AGRANA Starch has grouped its Austrian contract growers of potatoes into a so-called Farm Management Group (FMG).
 Previously, in 2017, the sustainability performance of the group was externally audited in accordance with FSA requirements for the first time after completion of the Farm Sustainability Assessment.
 In the 2020|21 financial year the re-verification audits, which are valid for three years, were held.
 One hundred per cent of the farms in the FMG achieved at least FSA Silver level.

 With regard to sourcing grain from contract growers, we meet our needs primarily with specialty corn (waxy corn, organic corn and certified GMO-free corn) to be processed at our corn starch factory in Aschach, Austria.

 When it comes to sourcing grain for wheat starch and bioethanol production, we have been putting our trust in raw materials certified according to the International Sustainability and Carbon Certificate (ISCC) and the Austrian Agricultural Certification Scheme (AACS).
-Both the ISCC and AACS are accorded silver status in the SAI system.
+Both the ISCC and AACS are accorded FSA silver status equivalent in the SAI system.

 The corn processed in our starch plant in Aschach, Austria, is grown in the EU and procured from traders.

 As an energy-intensive processor of agricultural raw materials, we strive to optimise our energy consumption, improve our energy efficiency and reduce emissions on an ongoing basis.
 In order to achieve these objectives, we are integrating an energy management system, based on standards such as ISO 50001, into our existing quality management system.

 Energy mixIn the 2021|22 financial year, we met approximately 42 % of total energy needs (scope 1+2) with natural gas, 36 % with steam, and 22 % with energy from renewable sources (electricity, biogas and biomass).